-You can read "Blessed Are the Pure in Heart” in Ruminate’s Issue 35, which will be available in June.
-Pre-order the issue here!
+You can read "Blessed Are the Pure in Heart” in Ruminate’s Issue 35.
+Order the issue here!

 Scott Russell Sanders is the author of twenty books of fiction and nonfiction, including A Private History of Awe and A Conservationist Manifesto.
 The best of his essays from the past thirty years, plus nine new essays, are collected in Earth Works, published in 2012 by Indiana University Press.
 Among his honors are the Lannan Literary Award, the John Burroughs Essay Award, the Mark Twain Award, the Cecil Woods Award for Nonfiction, the Eugene and Marilyn Glick Indiana Authors Award, and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
 In 2012 he was elected to the American Academy of Arts and Sciences.
 His latest book is Divine Animal, a novel, published in 2014.
 He is a Distinguished Professor Emeritus of English at Indiana University, where he taught from 1971 to 2009.
 He and his wife, Ruth, a biochemist, have reared two children in their hometown of Bloomington, in the hardwood hill country of Indiana’s White River Valley.